Lightning-AI/pytorch-lightning/docs/source-app/workflows/add_web_ui/panel/basic.rst

 What is Panel?
 **************

-`Panel`_ and the `HoloViz`_ ecosystem provides unique and powerful features such as big data viz via `DataShader`_, easy cross filtering via `HoloViews`_, streaming and much more.
+`Panel`_ and the `HoloViz`_ ecosystem provide unique and powerful features such as big data visualization using `DataShader`_, easy cross filtering using `HoloViews`_, streaming and much more.

-- Panel is highly flexible and ties into the PyData and Jupyter ecosystems as you can develop in notebooks and use ipywidgets.
+* Panel is highly flexible and ties into the PyData and Jupyter ecosystems as you can develop in notebooks and use ipywidgets.
 You can also develop in .py files.

-- Panel is one of the 4 most popular data app frameworks in Python with `more than 400.000 downloads a month <https://pyviz.org/tools.html#dashboarding>`_.
+* Panel is one of the most popular data app frameworks in Python with `more than 400.000 downloads a month <https://pyviz.org/tools.html#dashboarding>`_.
 It's especially popular in the scientific community.

-- Panel is used by for example Rapids to power `CuxFilter`_, a CuDF based big data viz framework.
+* Panel is used, for example, by Rapids to power `CuxFilter`_, a CuDF based big data visualization framework.

-- Panel can be deployed on your favorite server or cloud including `Lightning`_.
+* Panel can be deployed on your favorite server or cloud including `Lightning`_.

 .. figure:: https://pl-flash-data.s3.amazonaws.com/assets_lightning/docs/images/frontend/panel/panel-intro.gif
    :alt: Example Panel App

    Example Panel App

-Panel is **particularly well suited for lightning.ai apps** that needs to display live progress as the Panel server can react to state changes and asynchronously push messages from the server to the client via web socket communication.
+Panel is **particularly well suited for Lightning Apps** that need to display live progress.
+This is because the Panel server can react to state changes and asynchronously push messages from the server to the client using web socket communication.

 .. figure:: https://pl-flash-data.s3.amazonaws.com/assets_lightning/docs/images/frontend/panel/panel-streaming-intro.gif
    :alt: Example Panel Streaming App